shamisdavid/AI_ML_Berkeley_Capstone/README.md

 ### Financial Implications & Investment Insights

 - Short-Term Trading Strategies: The findings from Random Forest show that non-obvious patterns in the direction of stock movement can be detected by machine learning algorithms.
-Short-term traders may use sentiment information with technical indicators like volatility and momentum.
+Short-term traders can potentially use sentiment information with technical indicators like volatility and momentum.
 - Risk Management: Volatility analysis shows that highly volatile stocks remain so in the longer term.
 Sentiment trends can be utilized by investors to anticipate changes and hedge against them in advance.